flyvy-verifier/flyvy/LANGUAGE.md

 # Language Reference Manual

-This file is not a tutorial, but describes the language with a high-level grammar.
+This file describes the flyvy input language.
+It is intended to precisely convey the grammar, binding and scoping rules, and sort checking.

-It also describes how names and scopes are handled, as well as sort checking.
+flyvy is under active development, so this file may be out of date with respect to the implementation.
+Please file an issue if you notice any discrepancies.

 ## Grammar